apollographql/datasource-rest/README.md

 ### Integration with Apollo Server

-To give resolvers access to data sources, you pass them as options to the `ApolloServer` constructor.
+To give resolvers access to data sources, you create and return them from your `context` function.
 (The following example uses the Apollo Server 4 API.)

 ```ts
 interface MyContext {